Revision Date: 09 August 2017

 Purchases for printing or printing services using State of Texas funding (Fund 21XX) require special handling by the Office of Procurement and may not be handled at the departmental level, regardless of dollar amount of purchase.

-Purchases over $25,000 will require formal written bids or proposals in response to a written solicitation issued by the Office of Procurement.
-At least two (2) bids or proposals must be obtained from HUBs (companies owned by women or minorities, or service disabled veterans).
-The Office of Procurement Services will approve exceptions to these procedures only when circumstances warrant deviation.
+Purchases over $1 million will require formal written bids or proposals in response to a written solicitation issued by the Office of Procurement.
+At least two (2) bids or proposals must be obtained from HUBs (companies owned by women, minorities, or service-disabled veterans).
+Additionally, purchase is subject to Board of Regents Rule 10501.

 Requisitions for Open Market Procurements

-An official UTShare Requisition and appropriate UTAFlow approval form is completed for open market procurements exceeding $5,000.
+An official UTShare Requisition and appropriate UTAFlow approval form is completed for open market procurements $15,000 and over.

 The department head must approve the UTAFlow form which will route to the Office of Procurement for processing.

-Section V. Purchase of Items for Resale Only
+Section VI.
+Purchase of Items for Resale Only

-Auxiliary departments having authority to purchase items for resale only may do so without going through the Office of Procurement Services so long as such departments have appropriate written procurement procedures approved by the Office of Procurement Services.
+Auxiliary departments having authority to purchase items for resale only may do so without going through the Office of Procurement Services so long as such departments have appropriate written procurement procedures approved by the Office of Procurement Services and those procedures are followed for the resale.
 The retail store in the University Center, the Fort Worth Maverick Market, and the Health Services Pharmacy are authorized to purchase items for resale.

 Section VII.
 Purchase Orders

 Requirements for Purchase Orders

-Except for credit card purchases and those purchases listed in VI.B, A PURCHASE ORDER OR A PURCHASE ORDER NUMBER MUST BE OBTAINED BEFORE A PURCHASE IS MADE.
+Except for credit card purchases and those purchases listed in VII.B, A PURCHASE ORDER OR A PURCHASE ORDER NUMBER MUST BE OBTAINED BEFORE A PURCHASE IS MADE.
 Accounts Payable will not process or approve payments for goods and/or services when purchases are made prior to a purchase order being issued or a purchase order number being obtained from Procurement unless approved by the Senior Director of Procurement Services or designee.

-Departments will be sent an email when this situation occurs advising of the specifics.
+Departments will be sent an email when this situation occurs.